 According to Dr. Scott P. Hersey, Director of SCOPE and Assistant Professor of Chemical and Environmental Engineering at Olin, Austin Air Purifiers were just one of many air purifiers considered for the trial.
 There were a number of factors that influenced Scott and his team’s decision to select Austin Air.
 Our units are easy to use, durable, have a long filter life and his team’s tests indicate that they’re extremely effective at removing both VOCs and ultrafine particles.

 Here at Austin our involvement with clinical trials started back in 2001, when we were selected by the American Academy of Pediatrics and the country’s number one children’s hospital, Cincinnati Children’s Hospital, to take part in a clinical trial.
 The success of this trial paved the way for others.
-In 2009 we were approached by the renowned John Hopkins University Hospital in Baltimore and went on to conduct a number of studies with the university.
+In 2009 we were approached by the renowned Johns Hopkins University Hospital in Baltimore and went on to conduct a number of studies with the university.

 Being part of this latest study once again gives us the opportunity to prove that running an Austin Air Purifier will effectively remove dangerous particles from indoors.